Corporate Tax Planning Strategies

 Health reimbursement arrangements

-Certain small employers that want to assist their employees in obtaining health insurance may choose to set up a qualified small employer health reimbursement arrangement (QSEHRA).
-The QSEHRA, unlike other health reimbursement arrangements, is a tax-favored arrangement that is not considered a group health plan and does not expose the employer to excise taxes for not satisfying Affordable Care Act insurance market requirements.
-It’s available to employers that have fewer than 50 full-time equivalent employees, do not offer any health plan, and meet other requirements.
+Certain small employers who want to help their employees obtain health insurance may set up a qualified small employer health reimbursement arrangement (QSEHRA).
+The QSEHRA, unlike other health reimbursement arrangements, is a tax-favored arrangement that is not considered a group health plan and does not expose the employer to excise taxes for failing to satisfy Affordable Care Act insurance market requirements.
+It’s available to employers with fewer than 50 full-time equivalent employees, no offered group health plan, and that meet other requirements.

-Some small employers that provide health coverage to their employees through a Small Business Health Options Program (SHOP) Exchange may be eligible to claim a credit if they pay for at least half of the premiums for health insurance coverage for their employees.
-Generally, employers with 10 or fewer full-time equivalent employees (FTEs) and an average annual per-employee wage of $28,700 or less are eligible for the full credit.
-In 2022, the credit amount begins to phase out for employers with either 11 FTEs or an average annual per-employee wage of more than $28,700.
-The credit is phased out completely for employers with 25 or more FTEs or an average annual per-employee wage of $57,400 or more.
+Some small employers that provide health coverage to their employees through a Small Business Health Options Program (SHOP) Exchange may be eligible to claim a credit if they pay at least half of the premiums for their employees’ health insurance.
+Generally, employers with 25 or fewer full-time equivalent employees (FTEs) and an average annual per-employee wage of $68,200 or less are eligible.
+The credit amount begins to phase out for employers with 11 FTEs or an average annual per-employee wage of more than $34,100.
 The credit is available on a sliding scale for up to 50% of the employer’s contribution toward employee health insurance premiums.
-The credit is available only for two consecutive taxable years after 2013, so it is not available to a taxpayer if, for example, the taxpayer or a predecessor claimed it for 2019–2020, or 2020–2021.
+The credit is available only for two consecutive taxable years.

 Tax planning resources and expert insights from Bloomberg Tax

-Year-round, proactive tax planning is an important way for corporate tax professionals to add strategic value to their organization and optimize their tax position.
-But preparing a corporate tax return involves navigating a multitude of potential pitfalls and errors that could trigger an audit, like updated or expired tax provisions, changes to tax credits, and new reporting obligations.
-Download the 2022 Corporate Tax Survey to better understand the greatest risks, challenges, and expected changes that corporate tax teams are facing across the U.S.
+Year-round, proactive tax planning is an essential way for corporate tax professionals to add strategic value to their organization and optimize their tax position.
+But preparing a corporate tax return involves navigating a multitude of potential pitfalls and errors that could trigger an audit, such as updated or expired tax provisions, changes to tax credits, and new reporting obligations.

 Stay on top of the dynamic field of corporate tax planning with expert analysis, comprehensive coverage, news, and practice tools from Bloomberg Tax.
-See how technology company Match Group uses Bloomberg Tax Research to save time and money understanding complex tax issues.
+See how a leading waste management company Casella Waste Systems, Inc. uses Bloomberg Tax to save time and gain efficiency.
 Request a demo to learn more.